MontaineHOA/CCnR/14_general_provisions.md

 at least fifty-one percent (51%) of the Lots, mcludmg those owned by the Declarant.
 The prov1s1ons expressly ref erring to the Declarant may not be amended without the Declarant's approval.
-The Declarant may, unilaterally, dunng the Development Period, file for record an amendment to this Declaration legally descnbmg the Other Parcels, as defined m Article XIV, Section 8.
+The Declarant may, unilaterally, dunng the Development Period, file for record an amendment to this Declaration legally descnbmg the Other Parcels, as defined in Article XIV, Section 8.
 All amendments must be filed with the office of the King County Auditor.

 ## Section 3.
 Enforcement.